-At Winthrop, we offer the most current versions of CT and MRI diagnostic techniques, enabling the most rapid diagnosis.
+At NYU Winthrop, we offer the most current versions of CT and MRI diagnostic techniques, enabling the most rapid diagnosis.
 Our other state-of-the-art diagnostic techniques include SPECT scans, a nuclear medicine scan that demonstrates brain metabolism; carotid ultrasound, which provides information about the carotid artery; transesophageal ultrasound, which provides valuable information about heart function; magnetic resonance and angiography which provides images of blood vessels inside the brain without the need to inject radioactive agents; and C CTa.angiography

 Positron Emission Tomography (PET) scanning is a highly sophisticated technique that provides valuable information about organ function and structure.
 PET scans can image blood flow, assess brain function, and detect and stage tumors.
 They are useful in evaluating movement disorders such as Parkinson's disease, as well as Alzheimer's disease.

-Neuroscience Services at Winthrop-University Hospital
+Neuroscience Services at NYU Winthrop Hospital

 Our Focus on Children